datacentricdesign/dcd-ui-angular/projects/ui-angular/README.md

 #### Things

-Display all your personnal thing of the hub.
+Display all your personnal things of the hub.

 ```html
 <lib-things></lib-thing>